-With all the extra time you’re likely spending cooped up in your home with your soon-to-be spouse, you might as well put it towards planning your big day, right?
+With all the extra time you’re likely spending at home with your soon-to-be spouse, you might as well put it towards planning your big day, right?
 Unfortunately that’s easier said than done when it comes to the current state of affairs with the coronavirus pandemic.
-All non-essential businesses across the United States are currently shut down—and sadly nearly all wedding vendors fall under that category.

 “Quarantine rules are shifting what normally would have been in-person interactions to phone calls and virtual meetings,” explains Leah Weinberg of Color Pop Events in Long Island City, New York.
-“For example, whereas normally the couple would have met in person with their florist to discuss final design ideas and see mock-ups, now they might catch up over the phone and mock-ups might not even be possible, with flower markets already shutting down in major cities.”
+“For example, whereas normally the couple would have met in person with their florist to discuss final design ideas and see mock-ups, now they might catch up over the phone.”

 On the plus side, Weinberg thinks that catch-up appointments that normally would have been just phone calls have now translated into more meaningful interactions via video chat since we're all so desperate for more meaningful interaction.
 “This means that couples might get to ‘see’ their vendors more than they normally would have ordinarily,” says Weinberg.

-Danielle Rothweiler of Rothweiler Event Design in Verona, New Jersey, agrees on seeing the positives, adding that it’s easier to get a hold of vendors (and it’s easier for vendors to get a hold of their clients) because everyone is home.
-“Venues and vendors are also incredibly sympathetic and are doing whatever they can to accommodate their couples.”
+Danielle Rothweiler of Rothweiler Event Design in Verona, New Jersey, agrees on seeing the positives, adding that it’s easier to get a hold of vendors (and it’s easier for vendors to get a hold of their clients) because there are fewer events.
+“Venues and vendors are also incredibly sympathetic and are doing whatever they can to accommodate couples.”

 Write your vows.